advac/wp-mobile-detector/readme.txt

 * Detects over 5,000+ mobile devices.
 * Advanced mobile statistics including unique visitors, visits, mobile search engine bots, and more!
 * Automatically formats content and resizes images.
-* Select which theme to show to a standard mobile device and advanced mobile device.
+* Includes seven mobile themes pre-installed.
-* Includes five advanced mobile themes and five basic mobile themes.
+* Select any of the seven pre-installed mobile themes or choose one of your own.

 == Installation ==

-1. Unzip and place the 'websitez-wp-mobile-detector' folder in your 'wp-content/plugins' directory
+1. Unzip and place the 'wp-mobile-detector' folder in your 'wp-content/plugins' directory
 2. Click the 'Activate' link for WP Mobile Detector on your Plugins page (in the WordPress administration page)

 == Frequently Asked Questions ==